 Coombe is a place where you can come and learn new skills, supported by a beautiful environment, great food & people who actively enable the creative process.
 It’s a place to make and show work, connect with nature, gain skills and get inspired.
 When Coombe opened in 1983, it was one of the first small artist-led centres offering week-long creative courses.
-Since then, over the past thirty years, we have built up an amazing network of people from all over the world and many of them come back each year.
+Since then, over the past thirty years, an amazing network of people from all over the world has developed and many of them come back each year.

-Our small-scale allows us to be attentive to the simple things we believe make a great place to grow creativity – skills-based tuition from passionate professional artists, a relaxed atmosphere, a beautiful environment, a shared experience that can challenge and ignite a sense of wonder, delicious food and great company.
+Our small-scale allows us to be attentive to the simple things we believe make a great place for you to create, learn and research – skills-based tuition from passionate professional artists, a relaxed atmosphere, a beautiful environment, a shared experience that can challenge and spark a sense of wonder, delicious food and great company.

 This is the 4th year I’ve been here now but the enjoyment doesn’t diminish, it’s so relaxing & tranquil.
 I love it!

 Lara, Martin, Sasha & Rosa

 Coombe Farm Studios is run by Lara Lloyd with her husband Martin.
 Lara grew up at Coombe – it was started by her parents Paul & Tina Riley – after leaving home Lara spent time living and working in village potteries in Vietnam.
 On returning to the UK she spent 7 years in London working at Contemporary Applied Arts, the Rebecca Hossack Gallery, the British Council and Visiting Arts.
 On returning to Devon her arts career continued as she worked for 12 years as a programmer and producer of live performance for the Dartington Hall Trust.
 Lara took over the day-to-day running of Coombe Farm Studios in 2012 alongside her Dartington work and left Dartington in 2015.
-She now lives and works at Coombe full time alongside her role as a Trustee of the Devon Guild of Craftsman and a Board Member of Dance in Devon.
+She now lives and works at Coombe full time alongside her role as a Board Member of Dance in Devon.